Leonardoleo/Pushengers-app/README.md

 For the moment,pushengers app will be using subdomain.
 Subdomain using Jexia. https://www.jexia.com/en/

-My app will use netlify domain.
+My app will use Netlify domain and Jexia hosting.

+R&D

-*Add on new features soon.
+Add on new features soon.
 Stay Tuned!

-New Features:
+New Features :):

 -Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking